Should You Join The Imperials Or Stormcloaks in Skyrim

 In this game, players decide how to settle a temporary peace treaty between the two sides.
 It can be easier to make decisions if you don’t care about either side’s claim.

-Read Also: 18 Best Argonian Mods in Skyrim
+Read Also: 15 Best Robes Outfits in Skyrim

 The Legion Offers The More Satisfying Questline